Edfa3ly/take-home-coding-challenge/QA.md

 Expected Deliverables
 ---------------------

+1- Create a detailed bug with clear and repeatable steps, if found.

 1- Write test cases for the above scenarios.

 2- Recommended tool is Selenium WebDriver with any programming language.